haywirecoder/homebridge-frigidaire-dehumidifier/README.md

 | username              | Frigidaire username.
 This is a required value.                    |
 | password              | Frigidaire password.
 This is a required value.                                                                 |
 | deviceRefresh        | Polling interval to obtain status of Frigidaire appliance, provided in seconds.
 Default to <i>90</i> seconds, this is an optional value. <b>Please note:</b> Small values may cause account lock or frequent API errors.                                                                    |
 | dehumidifierMode          | Homekit only has two mode dehumidifying modes "Auto" and "Dehumidifying".
-When "Dehumidifying" is selected in Homekit the selection is map to a specific Frigidaire appliance mode: "Quiet", "Dry" or Continuous". <p><p>Valid numeric values are the following: <br>5 = "Dry"<br>8 = "Continuous" <br> 9 = "Quiet" <p>The default mode for is <i>5</i> which is Frigidaire "Dry" mode.
+When "Dehumidifying" is selected in Homekit the selection is map to a specific Frigidaire appliance mode: "Quiet", "Dry" or "Continuous". <p><p>Valid string values are the following: <br>"Dry"<br>"Continuous"<br>"Quiet"<p>The default mode for is Frigidaire "Dry" mode.
 This an optional value.
 | enableAirPurifier | Create additional tile for Air purifier/Ionizer functionality.
 Default to <i>true</i>, this is an optional value.
-| sessionKeyRefresh        | Refresh interval to obtain new a Frigidaire appliance key.
-The value is provided in hours and default to <i>9</i> hours, this is an optional value. <b>Please note:</b> Session key are valid for 12 hours, the plug-in does check if a valid session key is present before each operation and automatically tries to re-login, but this does generate an error in the log for an invalid session key.
-This value is for proactive session key refresh to prevent error from appearing in logs due to expiring key.
-Setting this value to <i>0</i> will disable session key refresh.
 | excludedDevices         | Devices IDs to suppress from HomeKit.
 The device IDs can be obtain from Homebridge logs at startup of this plug-in.
 This is an optional value. | |